 Some post-acne marks and hyperpigmentation will fade on their own over time.
 Unfortunately, without additional treatment, this oven takes several months or years for complete clearance.
 Fortunately, there are a number of treatment options to help speed up the process and fade dark acne spots faster.

 - Bearberry extract: A naturally-derived version of hydroquinone.
-Though slightly less effective than its medical grade relative (hydroquinone) bearberry is a great addition to dark spot correctors.
+Though slightly less effective than its medical-grade relative (hydroquinone) bearberry is a great addition to dark spot correctors.

 - Salicylic acid: Another important medical-grade ingredient that can be helpful both in treating active acne and post-acne dark spots is salicylic acid.
-Derived from the bark of the willow-tree, it provides a gentle peel off the outer layer of the skin.
+Derived from the bark of the willow tree, it provides a gentle peel off the outer layer of the skin.
 Removing some of the excess melanin that causes the brown spots and enhancing the activity of other skin lightening agents – more specifically hydroquinone.

 - Vitamin C: Acne medications with vitamin C (ascorbic acid) can block abnormal pigment production and can brighten spots that have already developed.
 These creams can also help build collagen and promote normal healthy healing of your skin.

-- Retinoids: Retinoids work by increasing cell turnover, which in turn helps fade hyperpigmentation by lifting off the hyperpigmented skin cells and replacing it with healthy new cells.
+- Retinoids: Retinoids work by increasing cell turnover, which in turn helps fade hyperpigmentation by lifting off the hyperpigmented skin cells and replacing them with healthy new cells.
 You can think of it as pushing the excessive brown pigment upwards, out of the skin.
 Retinoids come in different “flavors”.
-First generation retinoids, i.e; adapalene and retinoic acid can be helpful but are also cause significant irritation and sun photosensitivity.
+First-generation retinoids, i.e; adapalene and retinoic acid can be helpful but are also cause significant irritation and sun photosensitivity.
 A better choice for people with acne and dark spots would be another member of the retinoids family, i.e. retinol or retinyl palmitate that will usually be gentle on the skin and still provide the needed skin brightening effect.

 Suntanning as a treatment for acne scars and dark spots?

 Not a good idea.
-As mentioned above, excessive sun exposure or artificial tanning during an active breakout of acne will usually cause darkening of the active acne pimples and post-acne dark spots.
+As mentioned above, excessive sun exposure or artificial tanning during an active breakout of acne will usually cause the darkening of the active acne pimples and post-acne dark spots.
 Therefore, if you have active acne, post-acne dark spots, or acne scars, be very cautious with your sun exposure!
 Using an oil-free sunscreen, SPF 30 is key as it will protect your skin and will fade your existing dark spots faster, though we also recommend limiting sun exposure altogether and wearing a hat and protective clothing when you are in the sun!

 To find the right acne treatments for your unique skin, take the free skin assessment by clicking here.